rich-lab/hodux/README.md

 ## Features

-- Observable store: the state flow is easy enough.
+- **Observable store**: the state flow is easy enough.
-- State selectable: extract state as needed, the components will not re-render unless any selected state changes.
+- **State selectable**: extract state as needed, the components will not re-render unless any selected state changes.
-- Perfectly typescript support.
+- **Perfectly typescript support**.

 ## Introduction